Lifecycle-Science/re2-docs/docs-source/docs/events.md

 ---
-sidebar_position: 10
+sidebar_position: 3
 ---

-# Events in RE2
+# Event Data Sourcing

 :::caution

+RE2 is in pre-release development.
 This documentation is a work in progress.

 :::